-To add a link to another Evernote note within your Evernote note, simply drag and drop the note you want to link to onto the note that you are editing.
+To add a link to another Evernote note within your Evernote note drag and drop the note you want to link to onto the note that you are editing.
 To do this on a Windows system, I find it works better if you have the note you’re editing and writing open on one side, and the Evernote app opened on the other side.

 Note that whenever you drag and drop a file into another file, it will either go to the top of the page or wherever you most recently were typing.

-Additionally, you can add hyperlinks to your notes by highlighting text, then right mouse clicking.
+You can add hyperlinks to your notes by highlighting text, then right mouse clicking.
 In the menu that appears when you right mouse click, select “add hyperlink” and copy and paste the website address in the box that appears.

 How I use Interlinked Evernote Notes

-I find this particularly useful when I’m working a large project, and I have created a running to-do list in Evernote, using check boxes next to each line item.
+I find this particularly useful when I’m working on a large project, and I have created a running to-do list in Evernote, using check boxes next to each line item.
 I usually will create individual notes for each portion of the to-do list if it’s a writing project.Linking Evernote notes when working a large project helps you have links to impt info when clicking each line of your to-do list in #Evernote. #Productivity Click To Tweet

 So, if my to-do list has items like: